hofin34/modulog/README.md

 2. Remove Core global variable and make it local
 3. Agent client - sleep template (different units like seconds, minutes, etc.)
 4. Watchdog agent - not specified, what should do, when device not responding (maybe restart it or something like it?) + reset flags after
-5. Not fully supported switching between system deps / cmakelib
+5. Do better dependency management - not fully supported switching between system deps / cmakelib
 6. Better SharedSettings - change to json or something, that can be changed without re-compilation

 [agents folder link]: agents